JosephLevinthal/CoronaMail/README.md

 ![](header2.PNG)
 ## Disclaimer

-This was created almost exclusively for "learning" purposes, I know the code is a huge mess, but keep that in mind.
+This was created almost exclusively for learning purposes, I know the code is a huge mess, but keep that in mind.

 ## Installation